Semperfii/KanopyProject/README.md

 * Average number of commits each time slot of the day ( 12am - 5am, 5am - 10am, 10am - 12pm, 12pm - 2pm, 2pm - 5pm, 5pm - 8pm, 8pm - 12am)
 * Authors with most commits in the current month compared to the previous month

-### Including more data in the database
+### Using the message data

-I did not include the commits messages in the database because I had issue with utf8 encoding at first for only a few commits.
-However this issue could be solved and one could had this data to the database.
+At first I had a hard time including the message data in the database because of a wrong utf8 encoding.
+I finally could get the messages, however I chose not to put them in the report for greater clearity.
+But this data could be very valuable, and another analysis could be performed directly on it !

 ### Github authentication